afni/afni_doc/nonhuman/macaque_tempatl/template_nmtv2.rst

 Overview
 ------------------------

-Here we present the NIMH Macaque Template (NMT), version 1.2 and 1.3.
-This is a group template from 31 macaques with surfaces and GM/WM/CSF segmentations.
+Here we present the NIMH Macaque Template (NMT), version 2.0.
+This is a group template from 31 macaques with surfaces and a 5-class tissue segmentation.

 The NMT v2 is the most current version of this dataset.

-| Be sure to also check out the accompanying *CHARM (Cortical
-  Hierarchy Atlas of the Rhesus Macaque)*, described here:
+Be sure to also check out the accompanying *CHARM (Cortical Hierarchy Atlas of the Rhesus Macaque)* dataset, described :ref:`here<nh_macaque_atlas_charm>`.
-| :ref:`nh_macaque_atlas_charm`.

 Contents